vgonzenbach/CovBat_Harmonization/README.md

 <div id='id-section1'/>

 ## 1. Installation
-This R package can be installed via devtools by running the following code
+The R package can be installed via devtools by running the following code

 ```
 # install.packages("devtools")
-devtools::install_github("andy1764/CovBat_Harmonization")
+devtools::install_github("andy1764/CovBat_Harmonization/R")
 ```

 Then, you can load this package via